HOW DO I MAKE AN INHERITANCE ACT CLAIM ?

 If you are unhappy about a Will, you may be able to make an inheritance claim.
-For example:

 There are various grounds on which to make an inheritance claim.
 These include:

 - There are reasons why the Deceased should have made reasonable financial provision for you.